Hazarsta/ppo-trader/README.md

+This repository is based on works by Alexandre Diz Ganito, Vincent Longpré and Igman Talbi.
+Original repository: https://github.com/VincentLongpre/ppo-trader

+ The following is the original README content:

 # Reimplementing PPO and Assessing its Performance in Stock Trading Strategies

 By [Alexandre Diz Ganito](https://github.com/Dizga), [Vincent Longpré](https://github.com/VincentLongpre) and [Igman Talbi](https://github.com/Iggy1055).